 To learn more or to make an appointment, visit www.homebase.org

 For Veterans wishing to schedule a consultation, please call 617-724-5202

 “Tom” joined the military right after high school and served for a total of six years in the U.S. Army.
 His infantry unit was deployed for more than a year to an area south of Bagdad, which saw heavy fighting.
 When Tom returned home, he enrolled at a Massachusetts community college on the GI Bill.
 But his transition back to civilian life from combat experience in Iraq was difficult.
 He was uncomfortable in crowds, hyper-vigilant, had trouble driving a car, and difficulty concentrating on his school work.
-With advice from staff in the student veteran center at his college and encouragement from his girlfriend, Tom sought help for his “invisible wounds” at the Red Sox Foundation and Massachusetts General Hospital Home Base Program.
+With advice from staff in the student veteran center at his college and encouragement from his girlfriend, Tom sought help for his “invisible wounds” at Home Base.

 Thanks to Home Base, Tom says he has been able to understand, overcome and manage his combat stress, strengthen his personal relationships, and regain his confidence and academic success as a student veteran.
 While he continues to work on his degree, Tom volunteers to help other Iraq and Afghanistan war veterans coordinate their benefits and adjustment to student life.